 Pillar 1 prescribes the basis for the calculation of the regulatory capital adequacy ratio.
 Pillar 1 sets out the definition and calculations of the RWAs, and the derivation of the regulatory capital base.
 The capital adequacy ratio is calculated by dividing the regulatory capital base by the total RWAs.
-As at 30 June 2023, all Banks incorporated in the Kingdom of Bahrain are required to maintain a minimum capital adequacy ratio of 12.50 percent and a tier 1 ratio of 10.50 percent.
-In the event that the capital adequacy ratio falls below 12.50 percent, additional prudential reporting requirements apply and a formal action plan setting out the measures to be taken to restore the ratio above the target level is to be formulated and submitted to the CBB.
+As at 31 December 2024, all banks incorporated in the Kingdom of Bahrain are required to maintain a minimum capital adequacy ratio of 12.50% and a tier 1 ratio of 10.50%.
+In the event that the capital adequacy ratio falls below 12.50%, additional prudential reporting requirements apply and a formal action plan setting out the measures to be taken to restore the ratio above the target level is to be formulated and submitted to the CBB.

-The table below summarizes the Group's approach for calculating RWAs and capital requirements for each risk type in accordance with the CBB's Basel 3 capital adequacy framework:
+The table below summarizes the Group's approach for calculating RWAs and capital requirements for each risk type in accordance with the CBB's Basel III capital adequacy framework: